common-voice/common-voice/README.md

 The project is organized into the following directories:

-- *android*: The Android app.
-This app is not currently used as it is just a wrapper for the website.
+- *android*: The Android app, simple webview wrapper of voice.mozilla.org.
+This app is not currently published.
-- *docs*: Design specifications for Common Voice.
+- *docs*: Design and data specifications for Common Voice.
 - *ios*: The iOS app.
-The iOS app is just a wrapper for the website as well, but it was published on the App Store because of an issue in Safari which made recording audio impossible.
+At the time of it's publishing, this was a workaround for Safari not supporting getUserMedia.
-- *nubis*: Configuration files for [Nubis](https://github.com/nubisproject), which is used for deploying the website.
+- *nubis*: Configuration files for [Nubis](https://github.com/nubisproject), our deployment tool.
-- *server*: The server-side program for the Common Voice website.
+- *server*: The server-side code app logic written in NodeJS.
-- *tools*: Some scripts for managing the server and the database.
+- *tools*: Just some scripts for managing data.
-- *web*: The Common Voice website.
+- *web*: The Common Voice website files.